Romulo-Moraes/rclock/README.md

 --color-VI or -k <color>
 ```

-### Colon color
+### Colons color
-This flag changes the color of both clock colons.
 ```txt
 --colon-color or -o <color>
 ```

 ### Digits color
-This flag changes the color of all clock digits.

 ```txt
 --digits-color or -l <color>
 ```

 # Displaying a custom date
-It is possible to set a custom date to the Rclock, either individually or even using a date format.
+It is possible to set a custom date to the Rclock, either individually or using a date format.

 ### Custom day
-The following flag sets a new day to the clock.
 ```txt
 --custom-day or -D <month-day>
 ```

 ### Custom month
-The following flag sets a new month to the clock.

 ```txt
 --custom-month or -O <1-12>
 ```

 ### Custom year
-The following flag sets a new year to the clock.
 ```txt
 --custom-year or -Y <positive value>
 ```